Find Your Horseback Riding Adventure

 As parents, we can agree that safety is of the utmost importance.
 Finding the right instructor and place to take riding lessons for kids is paramount to a successful and FUN experience.

-Directory: SW Michigan Stables and Equestrian Centers
+Featured SW Michigan Stables and Equestrian Centers

 Whether you’re looking for an introduction to horses before committing to signing your child up for lessons or simply a fun family day out, here’s a roundup of 10+ spots that offer horseback riding for kids.